Eyelid Surgery (Blepharoplasty)

 First Few Days

-- Ice compresses helpful
+- Ice compresses help early

-- Avoid straining, bending over
+- Avoid straining, bending over, and heavy lifting

 First Week